pyxnat/pyxnat/doc/tutorial.rst

        Password:

 There are two types of configuration files that :mod:`pyxnat` uses.
-The first one is used with the config parameter.
+The first one is used with the `config` parameter.

 .. code-block:: python

    >>> central = Interface(config='central.cfg')

-The best way to create this kind of configuration file is to use the :func:`~pyxnat.Interface.save_config()` method on an existing interface.
+The easiest way to create this configuration file is to use the :func:`~pyxnat.Interface.save_config()` method on an existing interface.

 .. code-block:: python